Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Experiments

 \subsection{Experimental setup}

 The baseline ZS-TTS system had the same architecture as our previous work \cite{lee23f_interspeech}, except for the language LUT and the decoder architecture.
 The dimension of $l$ was 4 and the Uni-LSTM was used for the decoder instead of the Bi-LSTM to enable streaming.
 For the LF, we set $\epsilon$ to 0.5, $\beta$ to 0.5, and $\sigma$ to 0.0001.
 For the speaker encoder, ECAPA-TDNN \cite{ecapa}, the state-of-the-art (SOTA) speaker verification model, was used.
 To compute the SCL and LFCL, we modified the input acoustic feature of the ECAPA-TDNN to ours.
 It was pre-trained with the same training dataset.
 Our system was trained with a batch size $N$ of 64.
 We adopt the language-balanced sampling following \cite{xlsr} and \cite{voicebox} with the upsampling factor of 0.25 to ensure a language-balanced batch.
-We used the Adam \cite{adam} optimizer.
+We used the Adam \cite{adam} optimizer with betas 0.9 and 0.999, weight decay of $10^{-6}$, and an initial learning rate of 0.0006 with a half-learning rate schedule for every 100K iterations.
+The system was trained for 1 million iterations.
 To generate speech in a zero-shot scenario, we randomly selected one utterance with a duration longer than 4 seconds from each test speaker as a reference speech.